 The polio vaccine protects against the polio virus.
-The polio vaccine given by injection (needle) is also called IPV.
+The polio vaccine you get by injection (needle) is called IPV.

 Your child can get the polio vaccine in school, up to the end of grade 12.
 They may get this vaccine if they’ve already been immunized for diphtheria, tetanus, and pertussis and only need a polio vaccine.

 You may also get the vaccine if you’re at risk for polio because of: